lauren/pick-a-color/README.md

 Pick-a-Color: a jQuery color picker for Twitter Bootstrap
 ============

+For a documentation-reading experience that includes rainbow gradients and live examples, check out the official docs at [http://lauren.github.com/pick-a-color](http://lauren.github.com/pick-a-color).

+There are some great color picker plugins out there, but most cater to the needs of techies and designers, providing complicated controls to access every color imaginable.

-Pick-a-Color is a color picker that's easy to use--even for people who aren't techies or designers.
+Pick-a-Color is designed to be easy for anyone to use.
 The interface is based on Twitter Bootstrap styles so it looks lovely with the styles of almost any site.

-For a less terrible documentation-reading experience, check out the official docs at [http://lauren.github.com/pick-a-color](http://lauren.github.com/pick-a-color).

 ### Features

 #### For your site's users

+**Flexible text entry**

-* text field entry that accepts HEX, RGB, RGBA, HSL, HSLA, HSV, HSVA, and named colors
-		* _Huge, tremendous thanks to Brian Grinstead's [Tiny Color](https://github.com/bgrins/TinyColor) for doing all the tricky color conversion math._
+Accepts HEX, RGB, HSL, HSV, HSVA, and names, thanks to Brian Grinstead's amazing [Tiny Color](https://github.com/bgrins/TinyColor) library.

+**Saved colors**

+Saves up to 16 recently used colors.
+Colors are stored in localStorage or cookies.

+**Basic color palate**

-* dropdown with 8 basic colors that can be lightened and darkened
+Easy-to-use preset colors that can be lightened and darkened.

-* "Saved Colors" tab that stores recently used colors for later reference
-		* _Saved Colors persist across pageviews with localStorage when possible and cookies when localStorage is unavailable or impractical_
-* easy-to-use interface based on pretty Bootstrap styles
+**Chunky mobile styles**

-* chunky mobile styles that make dragging easy on a touch device
+Dragging is easy, even on a touch device.

 #### For you

-* simple initialization with as little as three lines of HTML and one line of JavaScript
-* configurable options for:
-		* whether or not to show users a lighten/darken spectrum
-		* whether or not to show users their saved colors
-		* whether colors should be saved separately for each color picker or once for all color pickers on a page (sensible default is once per page, but I leave the choice to you)
-		* whether or not the dropdown menu should fade in and out (hey, some people feel strongly about this...so...yeah)
-* anonymous JavaScript function that will not mess up your other JavaScript
-* namespaced CSS that will not mess up your other styles
-* equally pretty and user-friendly in desktop and mobile browsers
+**Tested**

-* tested in Chrome (Mac/PC/iOS), Safari (Mac/iOS), IE 8+, Firefox (Mac/PC), and Opera (Mac/PC)
+Tested in Chrome (Mac/PC/iOS), Safari (Mac/iOS), IE 8+, Firefox (Mac/PC), and Opera (Mac/PC).

+**No conflicts**

+Anonymous JavasScript function and namespaced CSS won't mess up your code.

+**Simple initialization**

+As little as three lines of HTML and one line of JavaScript.

+**Done**

-* you didn't have to write your own color picker
+You didn't have to write your own color picker.
+'Nuff said.

 ### Caveats